Research

 What is a home urine test for unseen blood?

-An individual test from this website costs £20 + £4.99 shipping, whereas a PSA test – the best first test for potential prostate cancer - is free from your GP.
+An individual test as such can cost £20 + £4.99 shipping, whereas a PSA test – the best first test for potential prostate cancer – is free from your GP.

 What’s the problem?